Bob Gilder

-Early years
+Early life and amateur career

-Born in Corvallis, Oregon, Gilder graduated from Corvallis High School and attended Arizona State University in Tempe.
-He walked on to the Sun Devils' golf team, and was the 1973 Western Athletic Conference individual golf champion.
+Born in Corvallis, Oregon, Gilder graduated from Corvallis High School.
+He then attended Arizona State University in Tempe, Arizona.
+He walked on to the Sun Devils' golf team and was the 1973 Western Athletic Conference individual golf champion.

-PGA Tour
+Professional career

-Gilder turned pro later that year and found success soon thereafter.
-He won a tournament on the Australian Tour, New Zealand Open, a year after turning professional.
-He shot 283 (−5) and defeated Australia's Jack Newton and New Zealand legend Bob Charles in a playoff.
+In 1973, Gilder turned pro and found success soon thereafter.
+He won a tournament on the New Zealand Golf Circuit in 1974, the New Zealand Open.
+He shot 283 (−5) and then defeated Jack Newton and Bob Charles in a playoff.
 He won his first PGA Tour tournament a year and a half later at the 1976 Phoenix Open.
 He won six times during his career, including three in 1982.
-Gilder was a tour mainstay for many years, and played on the Ryder Cup team in 1983.
+Gilder was a tour mainstay for many years and played on the Ryder Cup team in 1983.

 Gilder may be best remembered for his double eagle in 1982 at the Manufacturers Hanover Westchester Classic.
 It took place during the third round, at the 509 yd par-5 18th hole of the Westchester Country Club, just north of New York City.
 Gilder used a 3 wood from 251 yd away; his second shot carried 230 yd, landed softly on the green, and rolled into the cup.
 A plaque on the 18th fairway commemorates the feat.
 It gave him a 192 (−18) for 54 holes, which tied a tour record.
 It also doubled his lead to a comfortable six strokes; he won the tournament by five strokes on Sunday with a 69 to finish at 261 (−19).

 Gilder won one of the longest sudden death playoffs in PGA Tour history at the Phoenix Open in January 1983.
 It took him eight holes to defeat Rex Caldwell, Johnny Miller, and Mark O'Meara.
 It was his second win in Phoenix and sixth and final victory on the PGA Tour.

-Champions Tour
+Senior career

-At the end of 2000, Gilder became eligible to play on the Senior PGA Tour (later Champions Tour) and found immediate success, winning two tournaments and being named Rookie of the Year in 2001.
+At the end of 2000, Gilder became eligible to play on the Senior PGA Tour and found immediate success, winning two tournaments and being named Rookie of the Year in 2001.

 After winning tournaments in five out of his first six years on the Champions Tour, Gilder entered a victory drought of almost five years.
 In the first seven individual events of the 2011 season, he placed no higher than a tie for 56th place, and had struggled to a stroke average of over 73.5 per round.
 However, Gilder ended his drought with a come-from-behind win in the Principal Charity Classic, a tournament he had previously won in 2002.
 With three birdies on his final four holes, including a birdie on the notoriously difficult 18th hole, Gilder was the victor by one shot over Champions Tour rookie Mark Brooks, who was seeking his first win on the senior circuit.
 This victory gave Gilder his milestone 10th victory on the Champions Tour.